GioCities

 The “correction” mentioned here was the comment Sarah made on her video, saying “I have reason to believe one of the sources may therefore have been dishonest and misrepresented or treated speculation as fact when contacting Gio”.
 What’s still notably absent is any sort of proof that any documents contained false information, or even an idea of what information WP is alleging to be false.
 All that happened was the vague idea that it’s possible someone gave some amount of information because they disliked WP, but not any of the followthrough that would amount to proof, or even a legitimate accusation of libel.

-(There’s a bit here about WP contacting Sarah through a third party later dubbed “Mr. X”, which I’m skipping over throughout this article because he doesn’t seem relevant.
+(There’s a bit here about WP contacting Sarah through a third party later ostentatiously dubbed “Mr. X”, but I’m skipping over him throughout this article because he doesn’t seem relevant.
 He’s wrong, but he gets a pass.)

 All of this could have been avoided had she simply requested a comment from the primary source before publishing inflammatory speculation about a sensitive legal settlement.
 However, she indicated that her sponsorship with Audible prevents her from taking down or re-editing the video even with our mutual agreement that the content warrants correction.